 I’m a fan of Twitter, so naturally, after seeing a movie, I micro-review my thoughts about what I just saw for my followers to read.
 It gives them a sort of heads up on what to expect from a film.
 When I walked out of the screening for ANIMAL KINGDOM, I instantly tweeted, “This is the first film that ripped every emotion out of my body.”
 Some wondered if that was a negative statement or a positive.
 Let me clear that up for you in six words: ANIMAL KINGDOM is just plain badass.

 Love is hard enough as it is.
-You have to do the whole getting along thing, making it work, staying happy, treating each other like you’re supposed to treat your significant other, and giving each other enough breathing room.
+You have to do the whole getting along thing, make it work, and stay happy.
+You also have to, often at times, give your significant other breathing room.
 There is another type of relationship that a lot of people explore knowing the tough road that lay before them: that’s the “long distance relationship.”
 Statewide or cross-country, you’ll be seeing your lover every couple of weeks… if that.
 This is the main topic of Nanete Burstein’s GOING THE DISTANCE.
 Going in, this easy looks like a snooze rom-com, but she has so much more in store for us adults.

 Writers: Jonathan Hensleigh (screenplay), Jeremy Walters(screenplay), Rick Porrello(book, To Kill the Irishman)